beratakuzum/spam-detector-train/README.md

 - scikit-learn

 ### How to run?

-If the data is not in mongodb, you can insert it by uncommenting '# insert_data_into_mongo(db, 'users')' line in train.py.
+The mongodb connection string is passed in .env file.If the data is not in mongodb, you can insert it by uncommenting '# insert_data_into_mongo(db, 'users')' line in train.py.
 You can create a virtual environment, install the requierements.txt and execute the command:
 ```sh
 $ python train.py